BrainJarOrg/battleships/README.md

 The game is played by two players.

-Each player has a fleet of 4 ships of different sizes (2, 3, 4, 5) on a grid 8 x 8 (columns A-H, rows 0-7).
+Each player has a fleet of 4 ships of different sizes (2, 3, 4, 5) on a grid 8 x 8 (columns 0-7, rows 0-7).